 Risk of Counterfeit and Laced Drugs

-Results from the 2014 National Survey on Drug Use and Health found that approximately 27 million people aged 12 or older were current illicit drug users.
-That figure amounts to 1 in every 10 people having used illegal drugs in the past month.
+Results from the 2014 National Survey on Drug Use and Health found that approximately 27 million people aged 12 and older were current illicit drug users.
+This figure amounts to 1 in every 10 people having used illegal drugs in the past month.
 With a growing number of people buying and using drugs comes an increase in demand on the illicit drug market.
 With illegal drug manufacturing in full swing, it can be difficult or even impossible to know what exactly you’re getting.

 Drug dealers and online drug retailers may cut, lace, or mix drugs with other substances or adulterants during the production process to increase bulk and dilute purity—keeping costs down and profits up.

 Furthermore, some prescription drug users are buying their pills from disreputable online sources and unwittingly receiving fake drugs as a result.

 When you purchase a drug from a dealer or from the Internet, it is difficult to know:

 - Whether the drug was mixed with other substances or adulterants.

 - The environment in which the drug was made.